 Livia Corona Benjamin lives and works between New York, Mexico City and Ensenada, Baja California.
 She was born in Mexico.
 Corona’s overall work centers on the diminution of the human experience by the manmade.
 Her recent projects focus on the artisanal, as it simulates the branded and hyper industrialized.
 Her multi-genre practice combines formalism to the concerns of the subaltern, the developing world and new technologies.

-Corona is a John Simon Guggenheim Fellow and a twice honored recipient of an SNCA Endowment for the Arts, granted by Mexico’s Commission of Arts and Culture.
-Her works have been exhibited worldwide including LACMA, Los Angeles; New Museum of Contemporary Art, New York; Bronx Museum of The Arts, New York; Pinakothek der Moderne, Münich; Museo Rufino Tamayo, Mexico City; Museo de Arte Moderno, Mexico City; Institut Valencià d’Art Modern, Spain; Palais des Beaux-Arts, Bruxelles, Belgium; Ballroom Marfa, Texas; Fundación Joan Miró, Palma de Mallorca, Spain; Københavns Museum, Denmark; the Pacific Standard Time: LA/LA 2017 exhibition titled, Home - So Different, So Appealing, and the exhibition Pacha, Llaqta, Wasichay: Indigenous Space, Modern Architecture, New Art, currently on view at the Whitney Museum of American Arts, organized by Marcela Guerrero, assistant curator, with Alana Hernandez, curatorial project assistant.
+Her works have been exhibited worldwide including LACMA, Los Angeles; New Museum of Contemporary Art, New York; Bronx Museum of The Arts, New York; Pinakothek der Moderne, Münich; Museo Rufino Tamayo, Mexico City; Museo de Arte Moderno, Mexico City; Institut Valencià d’Art Modern, Spain; Palais des Beaux-Arts, Bruxelles, Belgium; Ballroom Marfa, Texas; Fundación Joan Miró, Palma de Mallorca, Spain; Københavns Museum, Denmark; the Pacific Standard Time: LA/LA 2017 exhibition titled Home - So Different, So Appealing, and the exhibition Pacha, Llaqta, Wasichay: Indigenous Space, Modern Architecture, New Art, at the Whitney Museum of American Art.